IBM/cp4ba-client-onboarding-scenario/23.0.2/CloudPakDeployerSeparateMachine.md

 Remarks:
   - WatsonX Orchestrate: CP4BA-side configuration performed, requires additional separate WatsonX Orchestrate SaaS instance

-Successfully created ConfigMap 'client-onboarding-information' with same information as above
+Successfully created ConfigMap '000-client-onboarding-information' with same information as above
 ```

-This information is also stored in a ConfigMap named `client-onboarding-information`.
+This information is also stored in a ConfigMap named `000-client-onboarding-information`.
 If you need to find the information again, you can always review it in this single location.
 Just log into the OpenShift Web Console of your environment, in the left-hand navigator expand `Workloads`, click on `ConfigMaps`, and enter `client` into the field next to `Name`.